 If you are worried about a child it is important that you keep a written record of any physical or behavioural signs and symptoms.
-It is important that this record is signed and dated.
-In this way you can monitor whether or not a pattern emerges and provide evidence to any investigation if required.
+Your concerns should be discussed with the Safeguarding Children Lead or deputy and subsequently logged on MyConcern by either yourself or the SCL.
+It is important that these are logged on one central system, MyConcern; this will allow the Community Church Safeguarding Children Team to monitor whether or not a pattern emerges and provide evidence to any investigation if required.
+Training on how to use the MyConcern system will be included as part of worker's training.